luxe/unilang/README.md

 Syntax doesn't matter.
 It never has, and it never will.
 We eliminate syntax complexity through unique symbolic tokens.
 Unilang pulls from [Unicode's Private Use Area (PUA)][1].
-And as a result, no matter how many tokens get added the the language,
+As a result, no matter how many tokens get added the the language,
 the lexical and syntatical analysis remains trivial.

 Unilang comes with its own font,